Making Life Simpler for DevOps with Security Practices

 3. Use an inventory management system for all your infrastructure: Something akin to security monkey for AWS.
 This helps you keep tabs on what you really see in the configuration management system is actually what is on your cloud IaaS account or not.

 4. Use a blacklist of commands: Mistakes happen often in life and people often make costly mistakes.
-Don't let someone type rm -rf* on your production cluster by mistake.
+Don't let someone type rm -rf* on your production cluster by mistake(link is external).

 I discussed the high level rationale for why a DevOps job is not easy.
 I followed that up with some concrete product areas that will help make life simpler and less hectic for everyone.